raspberrypilearning/lego-robot-face/en/step_1.md

 title: What you will learn
 ---

-+ To build simple mechanisms using lego
++ To build simple mechanisms using LEGO
 + What a machine learning model is and how to use one
 + To use dictionary data structures to map inputs to outputs (facial expressions)